MITHaystack/mcheetah/README.md

 ### Acknowledgements

-We acknowledge support from NSF AGS-1343967.
+We acknowledge support from NSF AGS-1343967 for the Mahali project and NSF AST-1156504 for the Research Experience for Undergraduates (REU) program.

 ## Examples
 MCheetah was created as a reusable mobile framework for the NSF-sponsored Mahali project [http://mahali.mit.edu](http://mahali.mit.edu)